-- (2) Convicted or conviction means a finding of guilt or a conviction of a public entity crime, with or without an adjudication of guilt, in any federal, state or local court of record relating to charges brought by indictment or information as a result of a jury verdict, non-jury trial, or entry of a plea of guilty or nolo contendere. - (3) Owned means a twenty percent or more ownership. - or federal law by a person with respect to and directly related to the transaction of business with any public entity or with an agency or political subdivision of any other state or with the United States, including, but not limited to, any bid or contract for goods or services, any lease for real property, or any contract for the construction or repair of a public building or public work involving antitrust, fraud, theft, bribery, collusion, racketeering, conspiracy, perjury, or material misrepresentation. - (d) The Council may, by ordinance, waive the provisions of this ordinance, or ratify any contract issued in violation of this Section after considering the following factors: - (1) The nature and details of the public entity crime. - (2) Whether the public entity crime was committed by the individual, corporation, partnership or other public entity seeking the contract or by an individual in factual control or by a direct or an indirect owner. - (3) The degree of capability, if any, of the individual, corporation, partnership or other business entity seeking the contract. - (4) The promptness of the payment of any damages or penalty agreed upon or assessed in connection with the conviction. - (5) The level of cooperation with state or federal investigation or prosecution of the public entity crime at issue; provided that a good faith exercise of any constitutional, statutory, or other right during any portion of the investigation or prosecution of any public entity crime shall not be considered a lack of cooperation.
+- (c) As used in this Section: - (1) City means the City and all its departments, agencies, independent agencies and anyone required to use the Department. - (2) Convicted or conviction means a finding of guilt or a conviction of a public entity crime, with or without an adjudication of guilt, in any federal, state or local court of record relating to charges brought by indictment or information as a result of a jury verdict, non-jury trial, or entry of a plea of guilty or nolo contendere. - (3) Owned means a 20 percent or more ownership.

-- (6) The disassociation from any individual convicted of the public crime. - (7) The commitment, if any, to self-policing to prevent public entity crimes. - (8) The reinstatement or grant of clemency by any jurisdiction in relation to the public entity crime at issue in the proceeding. - (9) The need for completion in the procurement of goods and services. - (10) The demonstration of good citizenship by the individual, corporation, partnership or other business entity seeking the contract. - (11) The cost to the City in voiding a contract or of refusing to waive the provisions.
+- (4) Public entity crime means a violation of any state or federal law by a person with respect to and directly related to the transaction of business with any public entity or with an agency or political subdivision of any other state or with the United States, including, but not limited to, any bid or contract for goods or services, any lease for real property, or any contract for the construction or repair of a public building or public work involving antitrust, fraud, theft, bribery, collusion, racketeering, conspiracy, perjury, or material misrepresentation. - (d) The City Council may, by ordinance, waive the provisions of this ordinance, or ratify any contract issued in violation of this Section after considering the following factors: - (1) The nature and details of the public entity crime. - (2) Whether the public entity crime was committed by the individual, corporation, partnership or other public entity seeking the contract or by an individual in factual control or by a direct or an indirect owner. - (3) The degree of capability, if any, of the individual, corporation, partnership or other business entity seeking the contract. - (4) The promptness of the payment of any damages or penalty agreed upon or assessed in connection with the conviction. - (5) The level of cooperation with state or federal investigation or prosecution of the public entity crime at issue; provided that a good faith exercise of any constitutional, statutory, or other right during any portion of the investigation or prosecution of any public entity crime shall not be considered a lack of cooperation. - (6) The disassociation from any individual convicted of the public crime. - (7) The commitment, if any, to self-policing to prevent public entity crimes. - (8) The reinstatement or grant of clemency by any jurisdiction in relation to the public entity crime at issue in the proceeding. - (9) The need for completion in the procurement of goods and services. - (10) The demonstration of good citizenship by the individual, corporation, partnership or other business entity seeking the contract. - (11) The cost to the City in voiding a contract or of refusing to waive the provisions.

-A waiver or ratification under this Section shall only cure a contract voidable under this Section to the extent of the disclosure made in the sworn statement provided to the Director includes, without limitation: (i) the name of the vendor; (ii) the business address of the vendor; and (iii) a statement that the vendor is not prohibited from contracting with the City under this Section; or if the vendor is prohibited from contracting with the City under this Section, the name and location of the local, state or federal court, the style of the case (including the case number) and a brief description of each count under which the vendor, the corporation, partnership or other business entity which owns the vendor, or the individual in control of the vendor was convicted.
+A waiver or ratification under this Section shall only cure a contract voidable under this Section to the extent of the disclosure made in the sworn statement provided to the Chief of Procurement, hereinafter for this Chapter "Chief", includes, without limitation: (i) the name of the vendor; (ii) the business address of the vendor; and (iii) a statement that the vendor is not prohibited from contracting with the City under this Section; or if the vendor is prohibited from contracting with the City under this Section, the name and location of the local, state or federal court, the style of the case (including the case number) and a brief description of each count under which the vendor, the corporation, partnership or other business entity which owns the vendor, or the individual in control of the vendor was convicted.